kristianp335/MattheyRebuild/replit.md

 ## Recent Changes

+**September 25, 2025 - Mega Menu Dropzone Functionality Fixed**
+- **CRITICAL FIX**: Implemented missing mega menu dropzone functionality in header fragment that was previously non-functional
+- Fixed empty placeholder functions `initializeMegaMenuContent()` and `setupMegaMenuObserver()` with complete implementation
+- Added robust content copying from mega menu dropzones into actual dropdown menus with proper cloning and lifecycle management
+- Implemented MutationObserver pattern to watch for dropzone content changes and automatically sync to dropdown menus
+- Added data attribute mapping system (`data-mega-key`) with fallback to label parsing for dropzone-to-menu correlation
+- Implemented proper cleanup and idempotency for observers and event handlers to prevent memory leaks and duplicate handlers
+- Added comprehensive CSS styling for mega menu content display including `.sigma-mega-menu-content` and `.has-mega-content` classes
+- Enhanced dropdown styling for mega menus with proper sizing, padding, and content wrapping
+- **Technical Implementation**: Content is cloned (not moved) from dropzones, filtered to exclude Liferay placeholders, and properly wrapped in dedicated containers

 **September 25, 2025 - Data Visualization Fragment Suite**
 - Created sophisticated sigma-bar-chart fragment with therapeutic category sales comparison and A/B dataset switching (Current Quarter vs Previous Quarter)
 - Developed sigma-line-graph fragment with 12-month sales trends, seasonal analysis, and insights cards showing peak months and growth rates